HaithemH/videos_background_substitution/README.md

 # Video Background Substitution

-The program allows to specify parameters (video files, background extraction algorithms, algo parameters)  through the 'config.json' configuration file.
+This repo demonstrates the background replacement with another video background.
+The process consists in extracting the background from  a video, then extract the moving objects from videos we want to substitute the background.
+The extracted background is combined with moving objects.
+Parameters (video files, background extraction algorithms, algo parameters)  are specified through the 'config.json' configuration file.

 Videos should have non-moving backgrounds, meaning that the camera used to shoot the videos is fixed on the wall or somewhere else.

 The program consists of the following steps:

     1. Background extraction.
-    2. Foreground (moving object) extraction and change of background.
+    2. Foreground extraction
+    3. Replace the background.

 # 1. Background subtraction.
 ## Median for Background Estimation